ShinySideDown13/steam-using-gamescope-guide/docs/GUIDE.md

   > `mkdir ~/Developer`

-* Using the code editor, create a new file called `jupier-biosupdate` in the `Developer` folder, add the following lines to the file and then save the file
+* Using the code editor, create a new file called `jupiter-biosupdate` in the `Developer` folder, add the following lines to the file and then save the file

-  > `~/Developer/jupier-biosupdate`
+  > `~/Developer/jupiter-biosupdate`
   >
   > ---
   >